Python Tips and Tricks

 f.close()

-Help people understand your code¶
+Help other people understand your code¶

 An analyst has a function that calculates the distance from a given point to the origin in three dimensions.